30 March 2014

 label: Medley Records - nationality: Denmark

-Compilation album by Sebastian with the full title Hodja, Romeo, bohemen og den danske sang - Opsamling 81 - 85.
+Compilation album by Sebastian with the alternative title Hodja, Romeo, bohemen og den danske sang - Opsamling 81 - 85.
 It contains compositions from his albums Stjerne til støv (1981), 80'ernes boheme (1983) and Tusind og en nat (1984), and feature two new tracks.

 27 March 2014